gelisam/frp-zoo/README.md

 ## Specification

 A [gloss](gloss.ouroborus.net) window shall display six buttons, organized as three columns of two buttons.
 Each column implements one of the above scenarios: the first column chooses 0, the second column chooses 5, and the third column chooses 10.
-In each column, there is a button whose clicks are counted, and a toggle button to turn the click-counting on and off, starting with off.
+In each column, there is a button whose clicks are counted, and a toggle button to turn the click-counting on and off, starting with on.
 When off, the counter displays -1.

 To be completely precise about the three scenarios: